pyne/pyne/docker/readme.md

     - `py_version=X.Y` specify the python version to install (options are 2.7 or 3.6)

-- A python script, "make_pyne_docker_image.py", is also present to simplify the usage of the docker file, it will allows maintainers to build, name and push the docker container into DockerHub.
+- A python script, `make_pyne_docker_image.py`, is also present to simplify the usage of the docker file.
+It will allows maintainers to build, name and push the docker container into DockerHub.
 The different option are: